redis/redis-doc/commands/zpopmax.md

-Removes and returns up to `count` members with the highest scores in the sorted set stored at `key`.
+Removes and returns up to _count_ members with the highest scores in the sorted set stored at _key_.

-When left unspecified, the default value for `count` is 1.
-Specifying a `count` value that is higher than the sorted set's cardinality will not produce an error.
-When returning multiple elements, the one with the highest score will be the first, followed by the elements with lower scores.
+If unspecified, the default value for _count_ is 1.
+Specifying a _count_ value that is higher than the sorted set's cardinality will not produce an error.
+When returning multiple members, the one with the highest score will be the first, followed by the members with lower scores.

 @return

-@array-reply: list of popped elements and scores.
+@array-reply: list of popped members and scores.

 @examples